-The Config menu gives you access to 4 standard configurations that help match the messages sent by Osmose with what is supported by your external synthesizers.
+The config menu gives you access to different External MIDI configuration presets that help match the messages sent by Osmose with what is supported by your external synthesizers.
 Selecting a MIDI configuration will adapt the messages sent on Osmose's USB MIDI Port 1 and on its DIN MIDI output, also see connect Osmose to your computer.
-These configurations also contain a dedicated sensitivity setting optimized for the use case.